A historical black-and-white image of the Grove Park Inn in Asheville

 Take a Trolley

 Every September marks the Grove Park Neighborhood Tour of Homes.
-A trolley tour includes historic homes, as well as Grove Park Inn.
+A trolley tour includes historic homes, as well as the Omni Grove Park Inn.